GameTechDev/SamplerFeedbackStreaming/README.md

 ## Known issues

 The demo exhibits texture cracks due to the way feedback is used.
-Feedback is always read *after* drawing, resulting in loads and evictions corresponding to that frame.
+Feedback is always read *after* drawing, resulting in loads and evictions corresponding to that frame only becoming available for a future frame.
 That means we never have exactly the texture data we need when we draw (unless no new data is needed).
-Most of the time this isn't perceptible, but sometimes a fast-moving object enters the view and the system just can't get data there in time resulting in visible artifacts.
+Most of the time this isn't perceptible, but sometimes a fast-moving object enters the view resulting in visible artifacts.

 The following image shows an exaggerated version of the problem, created by disabling streaming completely then moving the camera:

 ![Streaming Cracks](streaming-cracks.jpg "Streaming Cracks")

 In this case, the hardware sampler is reaching across tile boundaries to perform anisotropic sampling, but encounters tiles that are not physically mapped.
 D3D12 Reserved Resource tiles that are not physically mapped return black to the sampler.
-I believe this could be mitigated by "eroding" the min mip map such that there is no more than 1 mip level difference between neighbors.
+I believe this could be mitigated by "eroding" the min mip map such that there is no more than 1 mip level difference between neighboring tiles.
 That visual optimization is TBD.

 There are also a few known bugs:
 * entering full screen in a multi-gpu system moves the window to a monitor attached to the GPU by design.
 However, if the window starts on a different monitor, it "disappears" on the first maximization.
 Hit *escape* then maximize again, and it should work fine.